JasonHonor/winfirewall/README.md

 # Windows Firewall Interface

-This library provides Go with an interface for managing the Windows Firewall, using the Windows COM interface.
+This library provides methods for managing the Windows Firewall, using the Windows COM interface.

 ## Usage

-See the [test program in Go](cmd/main.go) or the [test program](cmd/main.c) in C.
+See the the [test program](cmd/main.c) in C.

 ## Internal documentation